-Yet even after decades of misses on the high side, the profession still doubled down repeatedly over the last 10 years; witness this chart from the excellent Grumpy Economist blog by Stanford’s Hoover Institution economist John Cochrane:
+Yet even after decades of misses on the high side, the profession still doubled-down repeatedly over the last 10 years; witness this interest rates chart from the excellent Grumpy Economist blog by Stanford’s Hoover Institution economist John Cochrane:

 So, the question becomes, “Why believe that higher inflation and interest rates are now imminent for the US economy?”

 This Times Does Look Different When it Comes to Inflation and Interest Rates

 While it is true that current leadership of the US macroeconomics profession may be stuck in the disco-1970s, there have been trends in both M2 growth and in the price indices that do make this cycle look different from the past few decades.
 Even broken clocks are right occasionally, and this may be one of those times.

 Let us consider the growth of the US money supply, as gauged by M2: